dowinterfor6/go-chella/README.md

-# Bro-chella
+# Go-chella (formerly Bro-chella)
 A social planning application for the Coachella event.

 [Live Demo!](https://brochella.herokuapp.com)

 ## Background and Overview
-Bro-chella is an application that allows users to create groups based on acts from Coachella.
+Go-chella is an application that allows users to create groups based on acts from Coachella.
 Within a group,users can join through invites and plan the details of their activities, such as whereabouts and location meetup.
 Lastly, users can also discover related acts either through their group discover page.

 Users are greeted with a login modal upon attempted sign in:
 ![login](https://github.com/dowinterfor6/brochella/blob/master/docs/gifs/signup-error.gif)